 Images

 AI can also be used to create visual material.
-AI models like DALL-E can generate high-quality images and graphics based on text descriptions provided by users.
+AI image generators like DALL·E, Midjourney and Stable Diffusion can generate high-quality images and graphics based on text descriptions provided by users.
 This is especially useful for companies that need visual content quickly.
 Additionally, logos and other graphic elements can be created by specifying design requirements, allowing for customized visual assets in a short amount of time.

 Videos

 AI content also extends to video production.
-Some AI tools can automatically create simple explanatory videos or animations for use on websites or social media.
+Some AI tools like Synthesia and Google Veo can automatically create simple explanatory videos or animations for use on websites or social media.
 Additionally, AI is increasingly used for automated video editing, significantly speeding up the video production process by cutting footage, adding transitions and generating subtitles.

 Voice content